Megapixel99/GAM/CONTRIBUTING.md

 ##### To Do:
 - Modify build script for Windows and Linux
 - Add CLI option to view current alias
-- Add CLI option to create backups of SSH keys
+- Add CLI option to create backups of SSH keys (In progress)